AkhilSharma90/Akhil-Tutorials-Website/content/docs/elm/elm/getting_started_with_elm.md

 ---
-title: "1.
-Getting Started With Elm"
+title: "A Getting Started Guide With Elm"
 description: "Get started and learn the introduction of elm"
 icon: "code"
 draft: false